MikeMcl/decimal.js/README.md

 All calculations are rounded according to the number of significant digits and rounding mode specified by the `precision` and `rounding` properties of the Decimal constructor.

-Multiple Decimal constructors can be created, each with their own independent configuration which applies to all Decimal numbers created from it.
+For advanced usage, multiple Decimal constructors can be created, each with their own independent configuration which applies to all Decimal numbers created from it.

 ```js